 Boil water a third way up a small pot with the vinegar added.
-Once boiling add the eggs (I usually crack the eggs into a ramekin and slide into the water this way).
-Turn the heat off the element and leave to cook until there is a layer of white over the yolks, this takes approximately only 1 minute.
+Once boiling, swirl the water around and add the eggs (I usually crack the eggs into a ramekin and slide into the water this way).

 Carefully ‘flip’ each egg over with a slotted spoon to ensure each egg is cooked evenly before removing from the water with the slotted, carefully draining the water off.

 Carefully place each egg on top of the muffin halves.